-The catalyst to develop CalVans occurred when a government employee who was living in Visalia and traveling to Corcoran learned that Caltrans was pulling the van they had been providing for her commute.
-The state employee reached out to Kings Area Rural Transit (KART) to request assistance with her transportation needs.
+The catalyst to develop CalVans occurred when a government employee, living in Visalia and traveling to Corcoran, learned that Caltrans was pulling the van provided for her commute.
+The state employee reached out to Kings Area Rural Transit (KART) to request assistance with transportation needs.